loda-lang/loda-programs/programs/oeis/list6.md

 * [A325402](http://oeis.org/A325402) ([L10 program](325/A325402.asm)): maxflip(n) = max(n, r(n)) where r(n) is the binary reverse of n.
 * [A325413](http://oeis.org/A325413) ([L12 program](325/A325413.asm)): Largest sum of the omega-sequence of an integer partition of n.
 * [A325459](http://oeis.org/A325459) ([L38 program](325/A325459.asm)): Sum of numbers of nontrivial divisors (greater than 1 and less than k) of k for k = 1..n.
+* [A325473](http://oeis.org/A325473) ([L22 program](325/A325473.asm)): Number of compositions of n with no part divisible by 3 and an even number of parts congruent to 4 or 5 modulo 6.
 * [A325475](http://oeis.org/A325475) ([L03 program](325/A325475.asm)): a(n) = (24*n)^2.
 * [A325488](http://oeis.org/A325488) ([L22 program](325/A325488.asm)): Dimensions of space of harmonic polynomials of each degree invariant under the full icosahedral group.
 * [A325517](http://oeis.org/A325517) ([L39 program](325/A325517.asm)): a(n) = n*((2*n + 1)*(2*n^2 + 2*n + 3) - 3*(-1)^n)/24.